MP 30x7/3x3 / N38 - neodymium magnet

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Wide application in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: